openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 Partitioning](management-workload-partitioning.md) apply to this enhancement as well.

+#### Configuration

-We need to make it very clear to customers that this feature is supported as a day 0 configuration and day n+1 alterations are not be supported with this enhancement.
+We need to make it very clear to customers that this feature is supported as a day 0 configuration and day n+1 alterations are not to be supported with this enhancement.
 Part of that messaging should involve a clear indication that this currently will be a cluster wide feature.
+As such, adding nodes that are not configured for CPUPartitioning is not supported, with the enhancement as described we will add a node admission plugin to mitigate that possibility by not allowing customers to add nodes that are not configured properly.

+#### CPU Set size

 A risk we can run into is that a customer can apply a CPU set that is too small or out of bounds can cause problems such as extremely poor performance or start up errors.
 Mitigation of this scenario will be to provide proper guidance and guidelines for customers who enable this enhancement.
 As mentioned in our goal we do support re-configuring the CPUSet partition size after installation.
+This is current messaging that is occurring with the Single Node implementation of this feature.

 Another similar risk to CPU set sizes being too small or out of bounds is if customers mix nodes of differing CPU set sizes in the same machine config pool.